 - Rags

-Step 4: Repeat Priming and Paint Front Side of Door
+Step 4: Repeat Priming and Painting the Door

-All materials used and steps to paint the back side of the door should be applied to this step.
-Be sure the paint from the back side of the door is fully dry (at least 24 hours) before flipping over to the other side.
-Otherwise some paint may stick to the sawhorse and you’ll need to start over again.
+Be sure the paint from the backside of the door is fully dry (at least 24 hours) before flipping over to the other side.
+Otherwise, some paint may stick to the sawhorse, and you must start over again.

-Step 5: Add Trim to Front (and Back) Side of Door
+Step 5: Add Trim to the Front (and Back) Side of the Door

-What really puts the finishing touch on the door is the trim.
+What puts the finishing touch on the door is the trim.
 We used this trim set from Home Depot.
-It comes with the trim frames already put together along with a template to measure and the adhesive to glue the trim to the door.
+It comes with the trim frames, a template to measure, and the adhesive to glue the trim to the door.
 It currently retails for $33 per door.
-Keep in mind, if you want both sides of the door to have the trim you’ll need to buy two sets.
-You can likely get away with only using one side on a closet door.
-However, for bedrooms, bathrooms, and transition doors you’ll likely want to buy two kits per door.

 Going in, I was skeptical about how this trim would look when finished.
 The product is advertised as obtaining the cost of a high-end raised frame door at a fraction of the cost.
-After adding this trim to several doors, I can say that it really does make a huge difference.
-Just painting the doors without the trim made the updates look cheap.
-However, once the trim was added, the doors really did look like nice high-end doors.
+After adding this trim to several doors, I can say it makes a huge difference.
+Just painting doors without the trim made the updates look cheap.
+However, once the trim was added to the doors, they looked like nice high-end doors.

 Each package of door trim comes with adhesive along with a measuring kit.
 The measuring kit ensures alignment of the trim on your door.
-The trim is ideal for 28″, 30″, and 32″ doors, though I’ve also added it to a 26″ door and it looks good as well.
+The trim is ideal for 28″, 30″, and 32″ doors, though I’ve added it to a 26″ door, and it looks good.

-- Without any adhesive, align the trim on the door using the measuring kit.
+- Align the trim on the door using the measuring kit without any adhesive.

 - Take a pencil and mark off all four corners of the trim.

-- Remove trim and apply a thin coat of adhesive to the back of the trim.
-(The adhesive is strong so don’t overdo it.)
+- Remove the trim and apply a thin coat of adhesive to the back of the trim.
+(The bond is strong, so don’t overdo it.)

-- With adhesive on the back of the trim, set trim on door.
+- Set trim on the door with adhesive on the back of the trim.

-- Set an item of moderate weight on each of the four corners of the trim.
-Let sit for a few hours until adhesive dries.
+- Put an item of moderate weight on each of the four corners of the trim.
+Let sit for a few hours until the adhesive dries.

-- Once dry, paint trim with paint brush (same color as the door).
+- Once dry, paint the trim with a paintbrush (the same color as the door).

 TOOLS AND MATERIALS NEEDED: